 By the way, Brother Walfrid from Ireland is buried in the Mount Saint Michael Cemetery in Dumfries on the Ninth, Scotland.
 According to some, etymologically Dumfries can be explained as the dun ‘stronghold’ of the Frisians (McClure 1910).
 We'll use every opportunity to connect everything with Frisia, of course, and hold on to this more than a century-old explanation.

 Note 3 – Besides the Saint Walfrid church in Bedum, there's also a Walfrid church in the village of Welferding near Sarreguemines in France.
 Located on the banks of the River Saar, bordering Germany.
-Yet another church dedicated to Walfrid exists at the village of Kingscroft in Quebec, Canada.
+Yet another church dedicated to Walfrid exists at the village of Kingscroft in the province of Quebec in Canada.
 It's the Église de Saint Wilfrid de Kingscroft.
 Named after parish-priest father Wilfrid Lussier.

-Furthermore, there's another saint named Walfrid from Pisa, who established in the year 754 an abbey at Monte Verde in Tuscany, Italy.
+Furthermore, there's another saint named Walfrid from Pisa, who established in the year 754 an abbey at Monte Verde in the region of Tuscany in Italy.
 He is also known as Galfrido or Gualfredus.
 Walfrid of Pisa’s cult was approved quite recently, in 1861.
 His feast day is on February 15.
 Just like Bedum, the tower of Pisa leans as well.

 Note 4 – Area the Woldgebied with the Wolddijk ‘Wold-dike’